lmaotrix/particle-simulation/README.md

 - Real-time rendering of particles.
 - Basic particle physics updates.
 - Event-driven main loop using SDL2.
-- Cross-platform compatible (tested on Windows with MinGW).
+- Cross-platform compatible (tested on Windows with MinGW and on WSL2 with Arch).

 ---